jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/P. marinus Notes.md

 	- it enlarges the cells in the trophozoite stage, and increases the trophozoite's metabolic activities
 - High salinity increases the infectivity of perkinsus within the oyster host not because of increased infections from the water column (In Sarah's study, the water was changed constantly ruling out that the high intensity of infection was due to reproduction within the oyster)

+Season of Perkinsus
+- Perkinsus is most prevalent during May through October

 ## Perkinsus culturing
 - Optimum incubation temperature: 28°C